Boost the immune system – by jogging in winter

 Caution with a cold

-Be cautious at the first sign of a cold.
+Be cautious at the first signs of a cold.
 Practising sport while suffering from a cold doubles the pressure on the immune system.
+Read what kind of training makes sense with a cold.

 Drink a lot in winter too